Angelica Moratelli

 Angelica Moratelli (born 17 August 1994) is an Italian professional tennis player.

 She achieved her career-high singles ranking of No. 318 on 23 September 2013, and world No. 62 in doubles on 9 September 2024.

-Moratelli has won two doubles titles on the WTA Challenger Tour along with ten singles and thirty-one doubles titles on the ITF Women's Circuit.
+Moratelli has won four doubles titles on WTA 125 tournaments, along with ten singles and thirty-three doubles titles on the ITF Women's Circuit.

 Career

 She made her main-draw debut on the WTA Tour at the 2016 Italian Open in the doubles draw, partnering Claudia Giovine.
 They won their first round match against Xu Yifan and Zheng Saisai.

 In July 2023, Moratelli reached her first WTA Tour final at the Palermo Ladies Open with fellow Italian Camilla Rosatello, losing to Kimberley Zimmermann and Yana Sizikova.

 In January 2024, she was selected as part of the 2024 United Cup as the WTA doubles player for team Italy.

-At the 2024 US Open on her debut, she reached the third round of a Grand Slam for the first time with Jaqueline Cristian but lost to top seeds Erin Routliffe and Gabriela Dabrowski.
+At the 2024 US Open, on her debut, she reached the third round of a major for the first time with Jaqueline Cristian but they lost to top seeds Erin Routliffe and Gabriela Dabrowski.

 Partnering Jaqueline Cristian, Moratelli was runner-up in the doubles at the 2025 Transylvania Open, losing to Magali Kempen and Anna Sisková in the final.